aaronbloomfield/nws/hws/dnsspoof/index.md

 Once the records are created, one must create the DNS packet that contains these records, via the `DNS()` function call.
 Required parameters to `DNS()` include `id`, `aa`, `rd`, `qr`, and `qd`.
 In addition, at least one section (Answer, Authority) must be included, and possibly the Additional section.
 For each section, you have to specify the number of records being included (`ancount`, `nscount`, or `arcount`, respectively) and those records (`an`, `an`, or `ar`, respectively).
 Recall that you compose multiple records of the same type via the `/` operator, as shown above.

+*Important:* If you change the number of records (answer, authority, or additional), you also have to change the respective count variables.

 #### Testing

-Note that if you want to view DNS packets, you can run `tcpdump -i eth0 -n "src port 53 or dst port 53"`.
+If you want to view DNS packets, you can run `tcpdump -i eth0 -n "src port 53 or dst port 53"`.
 Be sure to set the interface to the correct one for whatever host you are running this on.

 As the intent is to cause a DNS lookup for example.com to resolve to outer1's address (192.168.100.101), we want to use `nslookup` (or similar) to test this.